 Florence is full of hidden gems.
-Special squares, local restaurants, and authentic markets that’ll give you a glimpse of the real Florence.
+Special squares, out-of-the-way museums, and authentic markets that’ll give you a glimpse of the real Florence.
 These are places that aren’t on the well-trodden tourist trail, and are all the more memorable because of it.
 After years spent exploring the city’s many secret wonders, I have a list of go-to favourites that might just become your favourites too.

 Squares: Piazza della Passera

 Piazza della Passera is a humble, unassuming square especially compared to its grander cousins like Piazza Signoria.
 But that is its beauty.
 A cool hangout just over the Ponte Vecchio in the Oltrarno, it seems hidden from rest of the city which makes it a good place to head to get away from the crowds.
 Take a seat on one of the benches and soak up the very genuine local atmosphere.
 There’s a great trattoria in the square called “4 Leoni”.
 I’ve been here and it does a Frittura to die for.